AlexDavies123/COMP3221_A2/README.md

 u gotta add the pdf noob!

 TODO:
-	Complete the federated learning algorithm in the server All the clients send the data to the server but need to actually compile them with the algorithm to create a new model
+	Implement the server aggregated randomly sampling based on the cli input

+	Implement the clients using optimisation methods such as GD or Mini-Batch GD.

+	Use figures and tables to visualise the convergence of the testing MSE and the training MSE over iterations to provide a clear representation of the models performance

+	report is 30% so significant portion allocated